rvcas/room/README.md

 - `Enter` to switch to the selected tab
 - Start typing to filter the tab list
 - `Esc` or `Ctrl + c` to exit
+- Quick jump to a tab by pressing it's displayed number

+> To enable quick jumps, you need to set the config option for it to `quick_jump true`.
+The downside is that you won't be able to properly filter down tabs that have a number in their name.

 ## Why?